-Accordingly, CMU will make an effort to protect the disclosure of the identity of the Complainant and Respondent during the Inquiry to the extent permitted by law.
+CMU will protect the disclosure of the identity of the Complainant and Respondent during the Inquiry to the extent permitted by law.
 However, if the matter is referred to an Investigation Committee and the Complainant's testimony is required or if ORI conducts a review of the Research Misconduct proceedings in question, anonymity may no longer be possible.

-The Vice Provost for Research may establish reasonable conditions to ensure the confidentiality of such information.
+The VPRI shall establish reasonable conditions to ensure the confidentiality of such information.